E-Bilal/Inception/README.md

 To remove the domain name from your hosts sudo sed -i "/X/d" /etc/hosts

-IMPORTANT: make sure to delete the domain name from your hosts after you are finished.
-Or else you won't be able to access that domain name you used on the internet is it's now linked to the 127.0.0.1 IP-address.
+IMPORTANT: Make sure to delete the domain name from your hosts after you are finished.or you won't be able to access that domain name  anymore.

-EXAMPLE: if the domain name you used was gitlab.com , you wont be able to access gitlab.com anymore since it's linked to the 127.0.0.1 IP-address unless you remove it.
+EXAMPLE: if the domain name you used was gitlab.com.You wont be able to access gitlab.com anymore, since it's linked to the 127.0.0.1 IP-address unless you remove it.
 ```

 ## Start